Military Lawyer Hampton Roads

 School and 7th Transportation Brigade.
 Other significant tenants include the Army Center for Initial Military Training (USACIMT), Army Training Support Center (ATSC), the Army Aviation Applied Technology Directorate (AATD) and Enterprise Multimedia Center (EMC).
 At Fort Eustis and Fort Story, officers and enlisted soldiers receive education and on-the-job training in all modes of transportation, aviation maintenance, logistics and deployment doctrine and research.
 The newly formed base is called Joint Base Langley–Eustis.

-Fort A.P.
-Hill Army Base
+Fort Walker (Formerly A.P.
+Hill) Army Base

 Fort Myer Army Base